rlgnswk/Motion-Infilling-pytorch-version-implementation/README.md

 Unofficial Implemenation

-Note: batch normalization is added for stable training.
+Batch normalization is added for stable training.

 -----------------